Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Golden Knights Betting Insights

-- The Golden Knights have won 37 of their 58 games when favored on the moneyline this season (63.8%).
+- The Golden Knights have won 63.8% of their games this season when they've been a moneyline favorite (37-21).

-- The implied moneyline probability in this matchup gives the Golden Knights a 55.6% chance to win.
+- The implied moneyline probability for this matchup gives the Golden Knights a 55.6% chance to win.

 Stars Betting Insights